or More Than You Wanted to Know

 In the San Francisco Bay Area, Evie appears as a versatile dancer, musician, vocalist, songwriter and square dance caller.
 She regularly performs in venues ranging from fine arts theaters, epic outdoor festivals and rowdy bars to school auditoriums, libraries and dance halls.

-Evie has produced a popular DVD “Buckdancing for Beginners: The Basics of Southern Appalachian Flatfoot Clogging” (2002) on Crosspulse Media.
-The Instructional Video features live music by Suzy’s Floozies (Suzy Thompson, Maxine Gerber and Kate Brislin) and a room full of dancers.
-The video is designed to teach not only steps, but how to dance to old-time music.
-It is available through Crosspulse, The Stairwell Sisters, Down Home Music and others.
+Evie has produced two popular DVDs “Buckdancing for Beginners: The Basics of Southern Appalachian Flatfoot Clogging” (2002) and Freestyle (2012) on Crosspulse Media.
+The videos are designed to teach not only steps, but how to dance to old-time music.

 Evie also works extensively with husband Keith Terry, renowned Body Musician, and his multi-cultural rhythm-based music & dance projects produced by the non-profit arts organization Crosspulse, Inc. Evie brings her Appalachian traditions to collaborations with musicians and dancers of other styles, including West African, Afro-Cuban, African-American, Indonesian and more, bending and blending forms to create exciting new works.
 She appears on two of the organization’s CDs: Professor Terry’s Circus Band Extraordináire (with Linda Tillery, David Balakrishnan, George Brooks, Paul Hanson and others), and Body Tjak: The Soundtrack (with Indonesian artists).
-She is also the Assistant Director of Keith’s two Instructional DVDs: Body Music (Parts One & Two).
+She is also the Assistant Director of Keith’s four Instructional DVDs on Body Music.

 Evie handles the management of the Educational Outreach Program for Crosspulse, booking and performing shows in schools, libraries and arts centers, including the Skirball Center (LA, CA), the Montalvo Center (Saratoga, CA), The Pioneer Center (Reno, NV) and Performances to Grow On (Ventura County, CA).
 The Crosspulse Percussion Ensemble performs with, among others, the San Francisco Symphony’s Adventures in Music Program, where the group reaches every 3-5 grader in the SF Public School district – over 12,000 kids annually.